 Walking & Wildlife in the Scottish Borders

-For guided walks in Northumberland, Patrick and Louise Norris have a wealth of experience in the landscape, wildlife and cultural history of the area
+For guided walks in Northumberland, Patrick and Louise Norris have a wealth of experience in the landscape, wildlife and cultural history of the area.

 Nature at it's best - on both sides of the border!

-Interested in bird watching and grey seals – Andrew Douglas’ Serenity boat trips to The Farne Islands from Seahouses in Northumberland, are a must!
+Sea birds and grey seals – Andrew Douglas’ Serenity boat trips to The Farne Islands from Seahouses in Northumberland, are a must!

 Or with Billy Shiels who’s family have been running boat trips to The Farne Islands since 1918!